 Chris Kirk, interactive editor:

 Dreamsongs: Volume 1.
 Before George R.R. started poisoning, beheading, and flaying your favorite Game of Thrones characters, he wrote (other) horror stories.
 The first of his two-part anthology is hit-or-miss, but the horror stories claim the lion's share of the hits and leave Westeros looking like Wonderland.

-Miriam Krule, copy editor:
+Miriam Krule, assistant editor:

 I was always too scared to read Goosebumps (something about the bumpy, slimy cover got to me), but for some reason I kept on going back to Roald Dahl, no matter how many children he seemed to torture or how creepy Quentin Blake’s illustrations got.
 The 1971 movie-adaptation of Charlie and the Chocolate Factory is easily the scariest thing I’ve ever watched (Gene Wilder in that tunnel!) but when it comes to his books, I’d have to go with The Witches—(spoiler alert?) the boy ends up stuck as a sentient mouse for the rest of his life!

 June Thomas, editor of Outward: